What To Know As Boeing Executives Testify Before Congress

 Last week, Boeing reported a 50% drop in profits in the third quarter related to the grounding of the Max.
 Both domestic and foreign airline carriers have experienced shrinking profits and crowded planes as a result of grounding their 737 Max aircraft.

 Boeing also announced last week it would be replacing the head of its commercial airplanes unit, the first firing of a top executive since the crashes.
-Kevin McAllister had arrived at Boeing when the 737 Max was already in the final stages of design and certification, but had faced customer criticism over his handling of the crisis.
+Kevin McAllister had arrived at Boeing when the 737 Max was already in the final stages of design and certification but had faced customer criticism over his handling of the crisis.

 What's happening on the Hill?